 2. In children between the ages of two months to two years, the lowest concentrations of DEET should be used ideally once daily.
 It can be used up to three times a day in children over two years of age.
 Avoid applying the product to the hands and eyes.
 Avoid applying to cuts, wounds, infected or irritated skin.
 DEET can damage synthetic fabrics and plastics.

-3. DEET is believed to be safe to use in women who are pregnant or breastfeeding.
+3. DEET is believed to be safe to be used in women who are pregnant or breastfeeding.

 4. There have been concerns about allergic or irritant skin reactions to DEET and the safety of this ingredient in general.
 If you suspect a reaction to the repellent, stop using it, wash it off and visit your doctor.
 Studies have not proven that DEET causes cancer.

-6. Permethrin is an insecticide which can be applied to clothing and mosquito netting.
-Some clothes can be bought which already have permethrin in them.
+6. Permethrin is an insecticide that can be applied to clothing and mosquito netting.
+Some clothes can be bought that already have permethrin in them.
 Permethrin may keep working even after clothes have been washed.

 7. Picardin spray may be as effective as DEET as an insect repellent.
 It is less irritating than DEET and is odourless and non-greasy.
 It should not be used on infants younger than two months.

 8. Lemon eucalyptus oil and soybean oil have insect repellent properties similar to low concentrations of DEET.
 Lemon eucalyptus oil can provide up to two hours of protection but should be avoided in children less than three years old.
 It can be applied up to twice daily.
 Two per cent soybean oil can be used in infants and children and provides up to four hours protection.